sh-ikeda/bsllmner/bsllmner/prompt/prompt.md

 Are you ready?

 # 4
+A gene knockout (KO), also known as a gene deletion, involves completely eliminating the expression of a target gene by replacing it with a non-functional version, usually through homologous recombination in cells or animals.
+This results in a complete loss of the gene's function.

+Meanwhile, a gene knockdown (KD), also known as RNA interference (RNAi), involves reducing the expression of a target gene without completely eliminating it.
+KD is achieved by introducing small RNA molecules, siRNA or shRNA, that specifically bind to and degrade the messenger RNA (mRNA) of the target gene.

 I will input json formatted metadata of a sample for a biological experiment.
-If the sample is considered to be had a gene knocked-out, extract the gene name from the input data.
+If the sample is considered to be had a gene knocked-out or knocked-down, extract the gene name from the input data.

-Your output must be JSON format, like {"knockout": "NAME"} .
+Your output must be JSON format, like {"knockout": "NAME", "knockdown": "NAME"} .
 "NAME" is just a place holder.
 Replace this with the string you extract.

-When input sample data is not considered to be had a gene knocked-out, your output must be like {"knockout": "None"} .
+When input sample data is not considered to be had a gene knocked-out or knocked-down, the value of "knockout" or "knockdown" of your output JSON must be "None".
 Are you ready?

+# 5
+You are a smart curator of biological data

+# 6
+I'm ready!
+Please provide the JSON formatted metadata of the sample for the biological experiment.

+# 7
+Then think step by step for the data below.